airsoftnorge/temp/ASN ruleset.md

 * Squad leader net for your side.
 * Game admin.

-> The squad leader does not have to carry the squad radio, allthough adviseable.
+> The squad leader does not have to personally carry the squad radio, allthough adviseable.
 >
 > Any member are allowed to use the squad net through the distributed radios.